 Professional membership may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.

 Your course fees will depend on the subjects you choose to study: each subject has its own costs.
 The total course fee may vary depending on the subjects you choose, your study load, the time it takes to complete your course and your approved Credit for Prior Learning.

 Find out more about undergraduate course fees.

-Approximate costs include: A$700 for tool kit, A$40 for uniform, A$10 for name tag.
-Students can buy books (if required), uniforms and equipment from any supplier; these remain the students' personal property.
+Approximate costs include: A$700 for tool kit, A$100 for uniform, A$15 for name tag.
+Students can buy books (if required), uniforms and equipment from recommended or external suppliers; these remain the students' personal property.
 Student notes are mostly available free of charge online.
-In addition, students must obtain a Police Certificate (Victorian Police Certificate or Fit2Work) - AUD$20.00 (annually) and a Working with Children Check (no cost).
+In addition, students must obtain a Police Certificate (Victorian Police Certificate or Fit2Work) - AUD$20.00 (annually) and a Working with Children Check (volunteer check is no cost).
 A First Aid 11 Certificate and/or CPR assessment may be required (AUD$160).
 The CPR component must be renewed annually.
 Please note this course is not conducted by La Trobe University.
 A schedule of mandatory immunisations are required, the costs of which may vary depending on previous immunisation history, approximately AUD$250 -AUD$500.
-Clinical placements may incur accommodation and travel costs, and these will vary depending on the placement venue.
+Students will need to complete one placement interstate, these placements may incur accommodation and travel costs, and these will vary depending on the placement venue.
 Please note that all costs are approximate and are subject to change.

 Scholarships are available for both current and future students.
 Find out what La Trobe scholarship opportunities might be available to you.